diatomzone/diatomzone.github.io/hiddenpagesdonotlook/zzznotes.md

 - shadows
   - text-shadow for text (text-shadow: 3px 3px 3px black;), box-shadow for elements
   - filter: drop-shadow(1px 1px 1px orange)
+  - box shadow uses the element's entire (rectangular) box, while drop shadow uses the shape (alpha channel) of the image/text
 - outline = inside element, border = outside element (and more properites such as round corners and specific sides)
 - display: the most important css property for layout
   - inline: default, height/width values do not apply